yannh/homepage/content/posts/cache-hiss.md

 # Definitions

-But before going further, let's define some important terms.
+Before going further, let's define some important terms.
 Believing there was no standard definition, I was going to define these myself, until it was pointed out to me that a [RFC from 2022](https://www.rfc-editor.org/rfc/rfc9211.html#name-the-hit-parameter) did just that.
-We will therefore use the following definition:
+We will therefore use the following definitions:

  * A cache *HIT* is a request where the response is served by the cache.
 The request was not forwarded to the origin.
- * A cache *MISS* is a request that went forward towards the origin.
+ * A cache *MISS* is a request that was forwarded to the origin.

 We will also be talking about the _origin_: in the following examples, that is the infrastructure the CDN forwards requests to.